-asked the Secretary of State for Industry if he will take steps further to assist industry in South Yorkshire.
+asked the Secretary of State for Industry what plans he has to assist the creation of new jobs in South Yorkshire.

 The Government's policies are designed to encourage industrial expansion and employment.
 South Yorkshire, with the exception of the Sheffield travel-to-work-area (TTWA), is to remain an assisted area, while we have made Mexborough and Rotherham TTWAs development areas.